lukasgebhard/Political-News-Filter/README.md

 # Political News Filter

-*Political News Filter* classifies English news articles based on whether they cover policy topics.
+*Political News Filter* classifies English news articles regarding whether they cover policy topics.

 It uses a broad characterization of politics: Politics is about "who gets what, when, and how" [(Lasswell, 1936)](https://www.cambridge.org/core/journals/american-political-science-review/article/politics-who-gets-what-when-how-by-harold-d-lasswell-new-york-whittlesey-house-1936-pp-ix-264/90C407BEDE6963B3D2C84FF79C695E1E).
 As a result, *Political News Filter* may consider business news or tech news as political, depending on actual contents.